adeeshkrishna/CodSoft/README.md

 # 4. Sales Prediction

   - Objective: To forecast future sales based on historical data.
-  - Dataset: Custom or sourced dataset for sales figures.
+  - Dataset: The dataset is sourced from Kaggle..
   - Approach:
      -  Data preprocessing and handling of time-series data.
      -  Feature engineering to add seasonality indicators.